ssganesh035/spinnaker.github.io/guides/user/pipeline/triggers/webhooks/index.md

 {% include toc %}

-In order to programatically trigger pipelines, you can send a `POST` call to Spinnaker at a preconfigured endpoint.
-This can be used to trigger pipelines when a CI job finishes, from the command line, or from a third-party system.
+## Overview

+Spinnaker allows you to programmatically trigger pipelines using webhooks.
+By sending a `POST` request to a predefined Spinnaker endpoint, you can start a pipeline when:

+- A CI/CD job completes
+- A third-party system triggers an event
+- A manual request is made via the command line

-The payload, whether it's one you are able to write, or it's provided to you, will be available in the Pipeline's execution.
+The webhook payload—whether custom-defined or provided by an external service—will be accessible within the pipeline execution.

-> **Note:**  It's possible to configure multiple pipelines to trigger off of
-> a single webhook.
+> **Note:** You can configure multiple pipelines to trigger from a single webhook.

-If you're triggering from a *GitHub* webhook, see the instructions [here](/setup/triggers/github/) to set up that webhook.
+If you're using a *GitHub* webhook, follow the [GitHub trigger setup guide](/setup/triggers/github/).

-If you're triggering to a Spinnaker with authentication, see the instructions [here](/setup/security/authorization/#automated-pipeline-triggers) to set up the automated trigger.
+If your Spinnaker instance has authentication enabled, refer to the [Automated Pipeline Triggers setup](/setup/security/authorization/#automated-pipeline-triggers).

+## Adding a Webhook Trigger to a Pipeline

-## Adding a webhook trigger to a pipeline
+To add a webhook trigger to a pipeline:

-Assuming you have created a pipeline, under __Configuration__, select __Add Trigger__ and make its type selector __Webhook__.
+1. Open your pipeline in Spinnaker.
+2. Navigate to **Configuration**.
+3. Click **Add Trigger**.
+4. Set the **Type** to **Webhook**.
+5. Enter a unique value in the **Source** field.

-To assign an endpoint that must be hit, you can provide a value to the __Source__ field as shown here:
+Spinnaker will generate an endpoint for the webhook, which you can use to trigger the pipeline.

 {%
   include